capytaine/capytaine/docs/theory_manual/theory.rst

    Note that the derivation of :math:`G` is done with respect to a different variable.

    The matrix :math:`D` is used in the `direct` boundary integral equation, as e.g. in HAMS [Liu19]_.
-   In the mathematical literature, :math:`D` is also refered to as the `double layer operator` and :math:`K` as the `adjoint double layer operator`.
+   In the mathematical literature, :math:`D` is also referred to as the `double layer operator` and :math:`K` as the `adjoint double layer operator`.

 The matrices :math:`S` and :math:`K` relates the vectors :math:`\Phi`, :math:`u` and :math:`\sigma` through the following approximations of :eq:`potential_representation` and :eq:`normal_velocity_on_hull_representation`: